meedan/check/README.md

 ## Troubleshooting

-- On Mac OS X, the very first `docker-compose up` currently fails because `check-web` does not correctly install and build itself.
+- The very first `docker-compose up` currently fails because `check-web` does not correctly install and build itself.
 Until this is resolved, you need to run `docker-compose run web npm i && docker-compose run web npm run build` prior to spinning up the app.

 - If you're using Docker with VirtualBox on OS X, first consider reinstalling Docker with [Docker for Mac](https://www.docker.com/products/docker#/mac), which doesn't need VirtualBox.
 In the meantime, if you cannot reach some services locally (e.g. `localhost:3333` fails), you might need to set up port forwards on the VirtualBox VM: